 At the crime scene Phil Jordan stated that the victim was beaten up and kicked viciously on the floor by a group of people.
-He believed a blunt object was also used and that no gun or knife were used at the scene.
+He believed a blunt object was also used and that no gun or knife was used at the scene.
 The Sheriff confirmed that the blood spatter analysis supported Phil’s psychic impressions.
-A forensic expert also confirmed that Phil’s outline of events whereby Ralph was struck and fell to the ground and was then kicked, were consistent with blood spatter analyses.
+A forensic expert also confirmed that Phil’s outline of events that Ralph was struck and fell to the ground and was then kicked, were consistent with blood spatter analyses.

 Phil believed that the murderers had left the house in disarray and argued over whether they should take the guns.
 He said that they decided to dump the guns in some bushes opposite the house just before their getaway.